adrianbielawski/storybook-color-picker/README.md

 ## Technology

-Created with TypeScript and React and Storybook.
+Created with TypeScript, React and Storybook.

 ## Usage